Understanding the Odds of Online Roulette

 Columns and dozens

 The board in roulette is divided into three columns and you can bet on any of these.
-This simply means that if the ball lands on a number present in the column you wagered on, you will win at a payout of 2/1.
+This simply means that if the ball lands on a number present in the column you wagered on, you’ll win at a payout of 2/1.

 Additionally, you can bet on "dozens" - as you might think this means betting on the ball landing between 1-12, 13-24, and 25-36.
-Again, if the ball lands on zero then you will lose your bet.
+Again, if the ball lands on zero then you’ll lose your bet.

 The most complex betting in online roulette games is still a very simple system.
 The bulk of the board is made of the individual numbers themselves, and betting on these or combinations of these will yield the highest payouts.